Firework fear: helping your pet cope

 Ways to support your pet

 Make sure your pet is microchipped.
-It’s a legal requirement for dogs, but it’s a good way of finding lost pets quicker, so is advantageous for cats too.
+It’s a legal requirement for cats and dogs, but also a great way to find a lost pet much quicker.

 In thinking ahead, you may be able to get your pet used to the noise that fireworks make.
 Consider playing a firework CD or a video to help desensitise them, starting gradually on a very low volume and slowly increasing it over the next few days.
 It can take time, but anything we can do to help them overcome their firework fear!